 The term “World Record” is a tough one in triathlon given the complexity of the sport.
 In contrast to sports like swimming or athletics with strict distances, triathlon courses have looser regulations.
 Courses frequently seem to be short or long, some allow drafting on the bike and some do not.
-Then you have the issue of Ironman branded records or “iron-distance” records.
+Then you have the issue of Ironman branded records versus “full-distance” records.

-Given all this complexity, we attempt to break down the triathlon “world records” for the main four race distances.
-We will start with the iron distance and work our way down through half-iron, Olympic, and finally sprint.
+Given all this complexity, we attempt to break down the triathlon “world records” or “world bests” for the main four race distances.
+We will start with the full distance (often described as Ironman distance, or Iron distance) and work our way down through half-distance (often referred to as 70.3 distance), Olympic (officially referred to as Standard distance), and finally sprint.

 This one is easy.
-Challenge Roth is the place to be to attempt a world record at the ironman distance.
+Challenge Roth is the place to be to attempt a world best at the full distance.
 Both the current men’s and women’s records were set there.
-Though it is not an Ironman branded race, it is “iron-distance”.
+Though it is not an Ironman branded race, it is “full distance” race.

 7:35:39 by Jan Frodeno (2016) with a 45:22 swim, 4:08 bike, and 2:39 run at Challenge Roth.

 8:18:13 by Chrissie Wellington (2011) with a 49:49 swim, 4:40 bike, and 2:44 run at Challenge Roth.

 Ironman branded best times